qlik-oss/scriptappy/packages/scriptappy-from-jsdoc/README.md

 # scriptappy-from-jsdoc

-Generate a [Scriptappy](https://github.com/miralemd/scriptappy) specification from your JSDoc.
+Generate a [Scriptappy](https://github.com/miralemd/scriptappy) definition from your JSDoc.

 > Instructions on how to use `jsdoc` can be found on the [project's homepage](http://usejsdoc.org/).